Cheltenham Ladies' College: In popular culture

 As one of the oldest and most prestigious all-girls' boarding schools in the UK, the school has often been referred to as "the girls' Eton".
 However, the school has worked hard to play down this reputation.

-BBC Four made a three-part documentary series titled My New Best Friend to emphasize the importance and nature of friendship among children.
+In 2008 BBC Four made a three-part documentary series titled My New Best Friend to emphasise the importance and nature of friendship among children.
 The first episode tracked the journey of four young girls starting at Cheltenham Ladies' College.

 Cheltenham Ladies' College is mentioned in the film St Trinian's (2007) as the previous school of the main character.